babazaroni/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image4]

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---
 0->1 | 0 | 0 | 0.75 | q1